-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described below, we identified a deficiency in internal control that we consider to be a material weakness.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
+We did identify a deficiency in internal control that we consider to be a material weakness, as described below.

-Finding 2017-1
+Finding 2019-1